 David Bostick completed his PhD in Physics at UNC, on molecular dynamics simulations of biomembranes.

-Gasper Tkacik is an Assistant Professor at the Institute of Science and Technology, Austria.
+Gasper Tkacik is a Professor at the Institute of Science and Technology, Austria.

 Serena Rezny received her Master's in Applied Math at Penn, and is a PhD student in Statistics at Univeristy of Chicago.